 One of my favourite things to eat growing up was always a Bakewell Tart.
 Me and my best friend would buy a whole box of them and demolish them together.
 In particular I remember buying a giant one and thinking it was the best thing since sliced bread.
 For me it’s the almond flavour which does it.
 I love anything almondy and the sweetness of the jam and icing make for a delicious combo!
 I finally got round to making my own, and although messy, they turned out great!

 I did skip a step and didn’t make my own pastry on this occasion.
 When you’re doing many components to a recipe such as this one I find it a lot easier to buy ready made pastry.
 Maybe next time when I have more time I’ll give it a go!

 From the original recipe I found I added some Almond Extract to give the tarts an extra kick of almond flavour.
 This is easy to find and buy in big supermarkets where you would usually find vanilla extract.

 You can use whatever jam you fancy but I went with the traditional cherry flavour.
 But I know raspberry does work well too!

 If you want to use tin cases I bought mind from amazon.
 Although you have to buy a lot they’re great for when you want to make any tarts in the future or mince pies!

-Recipe Inspired by GoodFood.
+Recipe adapted and Inspired by GoodFood.

 - 1 320g Sheet Shortcrust Pastry